Personalized Semi-Supervised Federated Learning for Human Activity Recognition: Conflict of interest statement

 \subsubsection{Label Propagation}

-In order to increase the number of labeled samples to perform local training, \acronym~ also relies on label propagation.
-Given a set of labeled and unlabeled data points, the goal of label propagation is to automatically annotate a portion of unlabeled data~\cite{zhur2002learning}.
-In \acronym~, the label propagation model is initialized with the \textit{pre-training dataset}, and new labeled data points are obtained thanks to active learning.
+The major drawback of active learning is that the queries may interrupt the user while performing an activity.
+In order to reduce the interaction with the user and, at the same time, to train the local models with a larger amount of labeled data, \acronym~ also relies on label propagation.
+The Label Propagation process is started when the server requires to update the global model (see Algorithm~\ref{alg:serverside}).
+Given a set of labeled and unlabeled data points, the goal of label propagation is to automatically spread labels to a portion of unlabeled data~\cite{zhou2004learning}.
 The intuition behind label propagation is that data points close in the feature space likely correspond to the same class label.
-The Label Propagation model is a fully connected graph $g = (V,E)$ where the nodes $V$ are the data samples (labeled or unlabeled) and the weight on each edge in $E$ is the similarity between the connected data points.
-In the literature, this similarity is usually computed using K-Nearest Neighbors (KNN) or Radial Basis Function Kernel (RBF kernel). \acronym~ relies on the RBF kernel due to its trade-off between computational costs and accuracy~\cite{widmann2017graph}.
+The Label Propagation model of \acronym\ is a fully connected graph $g = (V,E)$ where the nodes $V$ are all the data samples in the \textit{Feature Vectors Storage} and the weight on each edge in $E$ is the similarity between the connected data points.
+In the literature, this similarity is usually computed using K-Nearest Neighbors (KNN) or Radial Basis Function Kernel (RBF kernel). \acronym\ relies on the RBF kernel due to its trade-off between computational costs and accuracy~\cite{widmann2017graph}.
 Formally, the RBF kernel function is defined as $K(x, x') = e ^{- \gamma||x - x' ||^2}$ where $||x - x' ||^2$ is the squared Euclidean distance between the feature vectors of two nodes $x$ and $x'$ (where $x'$ is a labeled node), and $\gamma \in \mathbb{R}+$.
 Hence, the value of the RBF kernel function increases as the distance between data points decreases.
-The kernel is used to perform inductive inference to predict the labels on unlabeled data points (only when the prediction is reliable).
-This process is repeated until convergence (i.e., when there are no more unlabeled data points for which label propagation is reliable).
+The kernel is used to perform inductive inference to predict the labels on unlabeled data points, based on a threshold on the similarity between the nodes.
+This process is repeated until convergence (i.e., when there are no more unlabeled data points for which label propagation is reliable based on the threshold).

-The Label Propagation process is started when the server requires to update the global model, and it is executed considering all the labeled and unlabeled samples stored in the \textit{User Local Storage}.
-The Label Propagation model is personal and never shared with other users nor with the server.
+In \acronym, the Label Propagation model (i.e., the graph) is initialized with the labeled data points of the \textit{pre-training dataset}.
+Moreover, this model is personal and never shared with other users nor with the server.